Chicago Bears Odds

 Also known as totals betting, the winner or loser of the game is irrelevant.
 The goal for bettors is to decide if the combined points will be Over or Under the listed number.

-Betting on Bears Futures and Props
+Betting on Bears futures and props

-You aren’t limited to just betting on whether the Bears win any season.
+You aren’t limited to just betting on whether the Bears win any game.
 There are many more opportunities to explore on the betting menu.
 Two of the most popular areas are futures and props.

 - Bet on the Bears to win the Super Bowl.